pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	User bob
 	IdentityFile ~/.ssh/DO

-And now I had two ssh logins, one as `root` the second one as user `bob`, using the new alias `ssh diocu`:
+At this point `bob` could SSH in with the key as well using the alias `ssh diocu`:

 	(venv) [bobbelderbos@imac tips_api (master)]$ ssh diocu
 	Welcome to Ubuntu 18.04.2 LTS (GNU/Linux 4.15.0-45-generic x86_64)